jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Check @term

    Displays the type of :n:`@term`.
-When called in proof mode, the term is checked in the local context of the selected goal(s).
+When called in proof mode, the term is checked in the local context of the selected goal.

 .. cmd:: Eval @red_expr in @term

-   Performs the specified reduction on :n:`@term`, and displays the resulting term with its type.
-The term to be reduced may depend on hypotheses introduced in the selected goals (if a proof is in progress).
+   Performs the specified reduction on :n:`@term` and displays the resulting term with its type.
+If a proof is open, :n:`@term` may reference hypotheses of the selected goal.

    .. seealso:: Section :ref:`performingcomputations`.